Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Simulation Study

 \subsubsection{Asymptotic behaviors of AIF and TS agents}

 The results so far show that (under the same simulation conditions) AIF outperforms TS.
 However, in stationary MABs, it is experimentally known that the asymptotic behaviors of AIF can be worse than TS, due to the biased generative model by incorporating evolutionary prior $p_{ev}(o)$ \cite{markovic2021}.
 Thus, we conducted another simulation experiment with $MC$ and $T$ set to $10^3$ each to see if the same trend could be confirmed for contextual bandits.
 As shown in Fig. \ref{fig: asymptotic}, initially, the AIF agents (orange lines) perform better than those of the TS agents (blue lines).
-However, as illustrated in Fig. \ref{fig: hist}, many AIF agents are stuck in the local minima that leads to the cluster on the right-hand side of this figure.
-Thus, even if one subset of AIF agents quickly determines the best search site and generates very small cumulative regrets (magenta lines in Fig. \ref{fig: asymptotic}), the suboptimal behavior of the remaining AIF agents (green lines in Fig.\ref{fig: asymptotic}) causes average cumulative regrets (orange lines) to gradually become larger than those of the TS agents.
+However, as Fig. \ref{fig: hist} shows, when the AIF agents find one of multiple good sites where a desired outcome can be easily observed (not necessarily the best one), the EFE value of this site can be smaller than the others due to the very small exploitation term, leading to the cluster on the right-hand side of this figure.
+Thus, even if one subset of AIF agents quickly determines the best search site and generates very small cumulative regrets (magenta lines in Fig. \ref{fig: asymptotic}), the suboptimal behavior of the remaining AIF agents (green lines in Fig. \ref{fig: asymptotic}) causes average cumulative regrets (orange lines) to gradually become larger than those of the TS agents.
+Therefore, the AIF-based option selection method is generally more suitable for switching bandit problems where the underlying (reward) models associated with options change dynamically \cite{jun2004survey, gupta2011thompson}.